 Juicy and delicious, these easy ground turkey burgers are made with some simple seasonings and garnished to taste.
 Made in under 20 minutes, they make for a quick dinner the whole family will love!

 Today, though, I’m sharing a recipe that we’ve been enjoying pretty much on the weekly since forever!
-I guess I’ve been holding out on you guys…not intentionally, though.
+I guess I’ve been unintentionally holding out on you!

 See, these juicy turkey burgers are my hubby’s creation.
 Usually during weekdays, hubby cooks and I cook on the weekend.
 It’s a great balance between us!

-Pan fried turkey burgers are one of my absolute favourite things that my hubby makes (aside from his homemade pasta and bolognese).
-I happen to think they’re the best turkey burgers, but I may be a bit biased 😉
+Pan-fried turkey burgers are one of my absolute favourite things that my hubby makes (aside from his pasta Bolognese).
+I happen to think they’re the best turkey burgers, but I may be a bit biased!

-After being off this past week for a little holiday, it’s nice to get back to a ‘normal’ eating routine and these ground turkey burgers are just what I’m looking for!
+After being off this past week for a little holiday (and indulging a little), it’s nice to get back to a regular meal routine, and these ground turkey burgers with spicy mayo are just what I’m looking for!